Transport Group Imports Reduced By 53.57 Per Cent In First Quarter - UrduPoint

 Transport Group Imports Reduced By 53.57 Per Cent In First Quarter

-The Transport group imports during first four months of current financial year reduced by 53.57 per cent as compared the corresponding period of the last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jan, 2020 ) :The Transport group imports during first four months of current financial year reduced by 53.57 per cent as compared the corresponding period of the last year.
+ISLAMABAD, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2020 ) :The Transport group imports during first four months of current financial year reduced by 53.57 per cent as compared to the corresponding period of the last year.

 According to Pakistan Bureau of Statistics (PBS), the transport group imports came down from US $245,430 million in first five months of last financial year to US $108,350 million of the same period of current financial year.